quicwg/ops-drafts/draft-ietf-quic-applicability.md

 NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.
-As such if the client is known or likely to sit behind a NAT, use of the connection ID is strongly recommended.
-A non-empty connection ID is generally recommended when migration is supported.
+As such if the client is known or likely to sit behind a NAT, use of the connection ID by the server is strongly recommended.
+A non-empty server connection ID is also strongly recommended when migration is supported.

 Currently QUIC only supports failover cases.
 Only one "path" can be used at a time, and only when the new path is validated all traffic can be switched over